MethodicalAcceleratorDesign/MAD-NG/docs/source/linalg.rst

    Return the real, complex or integer matrix :var:`mat` reshaped to the new sizes :var:`nrow` and :var:`ncol` that must give to a smaller or an equal size, or raise an *invalid new sizes* error.
 Default: :expr:`nrow_ = #mat`, :expr:`ncol_ = 1`.

-.. function:: mat:_reshapeto (nrow_, ncol_)
+.. function:: mat:_reshapeto (nrow, ncol_)

-   Same as :func:`mat:reshape()` but allows for a new size larger than :var:`mat` current size.
+   Same as :func:`mat:reshape()` but :var:`nrow` must be provided and it allows for a new size larger than :var:`mat` current size.

    *WARNING: This method is unsafe and may crash MAD-NG, i.e. with a* `Segmentation fault <https://en.wikipedia.org/wiki/Segmentation_fault>`__ *, if wrongly used.
 It is the responsibility of the user to ensure that* :var:`mat` *contains enough allocated memory to fulfill the new sizes.*

-.. function:: vec:_appendto (v_)
+.. function:: mat:_appendto (v_)

-   Return the real, complex or integer vector :var:`vec` with the value :var:`v` appended at its end and increments its number of rows or columns depending on the kind of vector.
+   Return the real, complex or integer matrix :var:`mat` with the value :var:`v` appended at its end, i.e. interpreting the matrix as a vector, and increments its number of rows or columns depending on the kind of vector.
 Default: :expr:`v_ = 0`.

    *WARNING: This method is unsafe and may crash MAD-NG, i.e. with a* `Segmentation fault <https://en.wikipedia.org/wiki/Segmentation_fault>`__ *, if wrongly used.
-It is the responsibility of the user to ensure that* :var:`vec` *is effectively a vector and contains enough allocated memory to append the value* :var:`v`.
+It is the responsibility of the user to ensure that* :var:`mat` *contains enough allocated memory to append the value* :var:`v`.

 Filling and Moving
 ------------------